 - Follow the sample in Config properties.
-Use the third suggestion for a combined coordinator and worker machine.
+Use the third suggestion on that page to specify a combined coordinator and worker machine.

 Alternate configuration files #

-Another way to get started quickly is to use the set of configuration files provided as examples for the O’Reilly book Presto: The Definitive Guide.
+Another way to get started quickly is to use the set of configuration files provided as examples for the O’Reilly book Trino: The Definitive Guide.

 To use these ready-to-use configuration files, download the samples from their

 either as a zip file or a git clone.
 Let’s say you place your clone or unzip

 etc directory from the

 sample folder to your